NREL/OpenStudio-HPXML/docs/source/workflow_outputs.rst

 Electric Panel Outputs
 ----------------------

-OpenStudio-HPXML can optionally generate an electric panels output file.
+OpenStudio-HPXML can optionally generate an electric panel output file.

 **Note**: This output file is only available when electric panel load calculation outputs are requested.
 When no load calculation types are specified, the electric panels output file is not generated.